How to Choose the Right Socks

 Hunter seated outside in darn tough hunting socks

 Hunters need socks that will perform and aid foot comfort in any condition, whether it’s sitting in a tree stand or mucking through wetlands.
-Merino Wool both insulates and wicks moisture, helping ensure your feet will be happy.
+Merino Wool both insulates and wicks moisture, helping keep your feet dry and happy.

 All our hunting socks feature performance ribbing in the arch of the foot so they stay right where you need them to, even when you go off trail.